 Calculus I, II, and III

 The PLTL application will open at 5:00 p.m. on the first day of class.

-After that time, the form will be available here and via links on the Blackboard sites for Calculus I/II/III, Gen Chem and the Canvas site for Intro Physics.
+After that time, the form will be available here and via links on the Canvas sites for Calculus I, Calculus II, Calculus III, Intro Gen Chem I, Gen Chem I and Physics I.

-- Students who sign up before 1:00 p.m. on Friday during the first week of class are guaranteed consideration* for placement into a group.
+- Chem 111A and Chem 105 students who sign up before 5:00 p.m. on Thursday during the first week of class are guaranteed placement into a Chem PLTL group.

 - Students who contact the program directors after that time will be put on a waitlist and placed into groups if spots become available.
-Each program may have different rules and/or deadlines for processing late additions.
+Each program has different rules and/or deadlines for processing late additions.

 PLTL groups begin meeting the weekend after the second week of classes each semester.
 Attendance is mandatory to promote a productive group experience for all students.